Arnold Antonin: Biography

 Born Celesti Corbanese in Port-au-Prince, Haiti in 1942, Arnold Antonin is a film director and a university professor who also organizes debates and heads a cultural center.
 He was, from 2005 to 2009, the president of the Association of Haitian Movie Directors.

-Arnold Antonin completed both primary and secondary school at a all boys catholic school called "Petit Séminaire Collège Saint-Martial" in the capital city of Haiti.
+Arnold Antonin completed both primary and secondary school at an all boys catholic school called "Petit Séminaire Collège Saint-Martial" in the capital city of Haiti.
 During his youth he would regularly attend films at a popular theater complex in downtown Port-au-Prince.
-Antonin left for Europe after he completed his "etudes classiques" or high school in order to earn a bachelors and in 1970 a doctorate degrees in economics from La Sapienza Facoltà, Università di Roma.
+Antonin left for Europe after he completed his "etudes classiques" or high school in order to earn a bachelor's degree and in 1970 a doctorate degrees in economics from La Sapienza Facoltà, Università di Roma.

 A man of diverse careers, Arnold Antonin is known both at home and abroad for his social, political, and cultural commitment.
 He was honored for his work with the Djibril Diop Mambety award at the International Film Festival in Cannes in 2002.
 He has received the Paul Robeson best film award three consecutive times at the African Diaspora FESPACO in Ouagadougou in 2007, 2009, and 2011.
 He has also received many awards at various festivals for his documentaries and fiction movies.

 Antonin has been a judge at several international film festivals including Havana, Namur and FESPACO.
 He was honored for his work and for his documentary Women of Courage at the Cannes Festival in 2002.

 In 1975 he directed the film Haiti, The way to Freedom (Ayiti, men chimin Libete) a documentary critical of the Jean-Claude Duvalier dictatorship which was shown around the world.
-The film was the first haitian feature length movie and it details the Haitian people's search for freedom from the native Taino's battle against the Spanish conquest to the oppressive Duvalier rule.
+The film was the first Haitian feature-length movie and it details the Haitian people's search for freedom from the native Taino's battle against the Spanish conquest to the oppressive Duvalier rule.
 Antonin spent several years in exile and returned to Haiti in 1986 after the fall of the dictatorship.
 He created the community center Petion Bolivar, a center that promotes culture and political debates.
-He organizes debates regularly under the name Thursday’s Public Forum (Forum Libre du Jeudi).
+He organizes debates regularly under the name Thursday's Public Forum (Forum Libre du Jeudi).

 When Baby Doc was overthrown in 1986, Antonin came back to Haiti.
 At first he focused on human rights issues, he created the Réseau National de Défense des Droits Humains (National Human Rights Defense Network, or RNDDH) with the support of UNESCO in December 1986.
 Also in 1986, Arnold Antonin constructed the Centre Pétion-Bolivar, a nonprofit educational foundation based in Pétionville, a suburb of Port-au-Prince.
 The non-profit cultural center subsidized, among other things, the production of documentaries and feature films by Haitians, about Haiti.
-Many of Arnold’s own films were supported by the Centre.
+Many of Arnold's own films were supported by the centre.
 The Centre Pétion Bolivar closed in March, 2020, after 34 years due to financial constraints which were worsened by the coronavirus pandemic.
 After the creation of these organizations, which are still important even over 20 years later, Antonin became increasingly engaged in politics.